College of Applied Arts

 Twenty-two undergraduate majors (several with specialized options) are offered by two departments and three schools within the College:

-- Department of Agriculture: Agriculture (with teacher certification option), Agriculture Animal Science (with specializations in basic science and pre-vet), and Agriculture Business and Management (with specializations in agribusiness management, agricultural systems management, and horticultural business).
+- Department of Agricultural Sciences: Agriculture (with teacher certification option), Agriculture Animal Science (with a concentration in pre-veterinary option), and Agriculture Business and Management (with concentrations in agribusiness management, agricultural systems management, and horticultural business).

 - School of Criminal Justice: Criminal Justice

-- School of Family and Consumer Sciences: Consumer Affairs (with consumer affairs, family and consumer sciences, and teacher certification options), Family and Child Development (with teacher certification option), Fashion Merchandising, Interior Design, and Nutrition and Foods (with dietetics option and teacher certification option).
+- School of Family and Consumer Sciences: Consumer Affairs (with a concentration in family and consumer sciences or personal financial management, and teacher certification options), Family and Child Development (with teacher certification option), Fashion Merchandising (with a concentration in planning and presentation option), Interior Design, and Nutrition and Foods (with dietetics concentration and teacher certification options).

-- Department of Occupational, Workforce, and Leadership Studies: Applied Arts and Sciences.
+- Department of Organization, Workforce, and Leadership Studies: Applied Arts and Sciences.
 Individualized degree program which offers students the opportunity to receive college credit for previous competencies acquired in their lives as well as selecting a new career path or supplementing skills in their current path.

 - School of Social Work: Social Work (education for beginning generalist in social work practices).
 Designed to give students a well-rounded perspective on efforts to enhance human well-being and productivity, help alleviate poverty and strengthen social justice.